-It must be remembered that when a state agrees to become a member of the World Bank Group, it makes a deliberate decision to accept the terms and conditions of the organization, which include archival and personnel immunities.
-It is part of the original agreement that in exchange for admission to the international organization, every member state agrees to accept the concept of collective governance.
+It must be remembered that when a state agrees to become a member of the World Bank Group, it makes a deliberate decision to accept the terms and conditions of the organisation, which include archival and personnel immunities.
+It is part of the original agreement that in exchange for admission to the international organisation, every member state agrees to accept the concept of collective governance.

 If the Bank were to be exposed to any form of “implied or constructive waiver”, it would have a “chilling effect on collaboration with domestic law enforcement”.